replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Adds [EKCO add-on](https://kurl.sh/docs/add-ons/ekco) version 0.26.4.
 * Adds [Velero add-on](https://kurl.sh/docs/add-ons/velero) version 1.10.1.

-### Bug Fixes {#bug-fixes-v2023-02-23-0}
+### Improvements {#improvements-v2023-02-23-0}
-* (improvement) kURL will no longer choose the node name and instead defer to kubeadm to infer the node name from the hostname.
+* kURL will no longer choose the node name and instead defer to kubeadm to infer the node name from the hostname.

 ## v2023.02.21-0